While everyone has their own list of fall chores, homesteaders in particular have an insane amount to get done before winter arrives.

 - Snow shovels and other snow removal equipment

-- Sufficient heating fuel should regular fuel sources be cut off
+- Sufficient heating fuel should your regular fuel sources be cut off

 - Emergency kit for vehicles